1jour1vin

 About the estate:

 Henri de Saint-Victor founded Château de Pibarnon in 1978 and, within a few decades, established it as one of Bandol’s most iconic estates (alongside Tempier and Pradeaux).
 His son Éric has been at the helm of the estate since 2000 and cultivates 50 hectares of vineyards (45 hectares of red and 5 hectares of white) on the limestone terroirs of La Cadière-d’Azur.
 He produces two reds: the Château (90% Mourvèdre and 10% Grenache), built for aging, and Les Restanques, which is more approachable when young, made from young vines with only 70% Mourvèdre and 30% Grenache.
-Despite some inconsistencies during the 2000s, the reds—which serve as excellent ambassadors for Bandol wines and their aging potential—have returned to their best form since 2010.
-It must be said that by selecting plots at the heart of his terroir, Eric de Saint-Victor has, in recent vintages, restored body and fullness to the reds, giving them a silky, concentrated character with a highly refined balance between oak and fruit expression.
+Despite some inconsistencies during the 2000s, the reds—which serve as fine ambassadors for Bandol wines and their aging potential—have returned to their best form since 2010.
+It must be said that by selecting plots at the heart of his terroir, Eric de Saint-Victor has, in recent vintages, restored body and fullness to reds with a silky, concentrated character, featuring a highly refined balance between oak and fruit expression.

 Customer rating